-Our Program is in its 38th year of funding from the National Institutes of Health.
-We focus on providing an intensive postdoctoral research training experience intended to lead to an academic career that involves Hematology-related research.
+Our Program is in its 43rd year of funding from the National Institutes of Health.
+We focus on providing an intensive postdoctoral research training experience intended to lead to an academic career that involves hematology-related research.
 In this Program, trainees will work for two or three years with an expert faculty mentor on a scientifically important research project.
+Upon completion of our Program, the trainee will be competitive for national funding, such as a K or R award.
 Our Program recognizes that many skills are needed to sustain a career as an independent and funded researcher, and it is designed with this in mind.
-The University of Minnesota Medical School provides a large and resource-rich environment that is promotive of research skill development and academic career development.

 Two tracks are typical for entry:

 - Research-focused fellows from the Hem/Onc fellowship are often supported on the grant after being identified in the first year of fellowship.